microsoft/PartnerResources/_docs/Skilling/Developer Velocity Academy/DevOps.md

 - devops
 ---

-# DevOps
+# Developer Velocity Academy — DevOps

 > More coming soon!
 This page is under development.
 Please check regularly for updates.

-Welcome to the Developer Velocity Academy — DevOps.
+Welcome to the **Developer Velocity Academy — DevOps.**

 {% include_relative pagenav.md %}